-Oregon Wild's Wilderness Campaign Coordinator Erik Fernandez shares tips and suggestions regarding everything from safety to gear to picking the most scenic trails.
-We include some "Snowshoeing 101" for those new to the activity as well as some tips on locations around Central Oregon that would be applicable to all ability levels.
+Oregon Wild's webcast on how and where to snowshoe in Central Oregon.
+Wilderness Program Manager Erik Fernandez presents suggestions regarding everything from safety to gear to picking the most scenic trails.
+This webcast also covers some "Snowshoeing 101" for those new to the activity as well as some tips on locations that would be applicable to all ability levels.

 Thanks to Central Oregon Nordic Club for all of their work to create and maintain winter trails in Central Oregon.
 You can find a great list of trips with corresponding maps here.

 Snow conditions for any given trail in the Oregon Cascade Mountains can vary significantly from one day to the next.
 This makes knowing the conditions difficult.
 Here are a few tips on checking the snow conditions: